Shawn-Nichol/AndroidKotlinGuide/Notifications/NotificationUtilFile.md

    * setContentTitle: sets the Title of the notification
    * setContentText: set the text in the notification.
    * setPriority: Determines how intrusive the notificatioin is.
+   * setContentIntent: sets the Intent that will fire when the user touches the notificaion.
+   * setAutoCancel: will automatically close the notification after the user taps it.
    */
    val builder = NotificationCompat.Builder(mContext, message)
     .setSmallIcon(R.drawable.notification_icon)
     .setContentTitle("My Notification")
     .setContenetText("This is what my notification is going to read") .setPriority(NotificationCompat.PRIORITY_HIGH)
+    .setContentIntent(contentPendingIntent)
+    .setAutoCancel(true)

   /*
    * Show the notification